A Tough Winter: Production notes

 The first Pete the Pup was poisoned by an unknown assailant after this film.

+Stepin Fetchit was actually signed to a one-year contract with Hal Roach Studios to appear with the gang in 9 episodes during the 1930-31 season.
+He was originally written into the scripts for several episodes, including Pups Is Pups, Helping Grandma and Little Daddy.
+However, his contract was canceled for unknown reasons and the Our Gang series continued without him.

 Because of perceived racism toward African Americans, A Tough Winter was eliminated from the syndicated Little Rascals television package in 1971.

-Also Beverly Parrish was signed for two years to be on Our Gang films to replace Jean Darling who was dismissed 6 months before but she died suddenly a week and a half after this episode was filmed.
-Shirley Jean Rickett wound up replacing her several episodes later though she lasted only half a season as well.
-This was the last episode to feature an Orchestral Music Scoring and the last to feature the theme song That Old Gang Of Mine on the credits.
-The film also was the first to feature a couple of Leroy Shield jazz type pieces which would become a big part of Our Gang episodes right after on their next film.
+Beverly Parrish was signed for two years to replace Jean Darling, who was dismissed six months prior, but she died suddenly a week and a half after this episode was filmed.
+Shirley Jean Rickett wound up replacing her several episodes later, though she lasted only half a season as well.

+This was the last episode to feature an orchestral music scoring, and the last to feature the theme song "That Old Gang Of Mine" in the credits.
+The film also was the first to feature Leroy Shield jazz-style pieces.
+His music would become a big part of Our Gang films.